skhrg/megham/docs/affine.md

 This page contains information on the two methods used in that function to compute this transformation.

-Since the affine transformation is the simply a generic affine transformation, we write it as follows:
+Since the affine transformation is simply a generic linear transformation, we write it as follows:

 $$
 y = Ax + b